Deep-water coral: Lophelia pertusa distribution

-In addition to ocean bottoms, scientists find Lophelia colonies on North Sea oil installations, although oil and gas production may introduce noxious substances into the local environment.
+Aside from ocean bottoms, scientists found Lophelia colonies on North Sea oil installations.
+However, oil and gas production may introduce harmful substances into the local environment.

 The world's largest known deep-water Lophelia coral complex is the Røst Reef.
 It lies between 300 and 400 m deep, west of Røst island in the Lofoten archipelago, in Norway, inside the Arctic Circle.
 Discovered during a routine survey in May 2002, the reef is still largely intact.
 It is approximately 35 km long by 3 km wide.

 Some 500 km further south is the Sula Reef, located on the Sula Ridge, west of Trondheim on the mid-Norwegian Shelf, at 200–300 m.
 It is 13 km long, 700 m wide, and up to 35 m high, an area one-tenth the size of the 100 km2 Røst Reef.